wli14/SP24_IXD256_ClaireLi/README.md

 ![State Image](https://github.com/wli14/SP24_IXD256_ClaireLi/assets/158603687/623b3273-f84a-4338-8ee0-a17dbb10255b)

 ![code 01](https://github.com/wli14/SP24_IXD256_ClaireLi/assets/158603687/200ec2b2-8ca8-4602-b0d5-1f3fbb68f6af)
-#### Used function with five parameters: in_val (the input value to be mapped), in_min and in_max (the minimum and maximum values of the input range), out_min and out_max (the minimum and maximum values of the output range) to map the input value from the input range to the output range using linear interpolation.
-Constrained the mapped value to be within the output range.
+#### Used map_value function with five parameters: in_val (the input value to be mapped), in_min and in_max (the minimum and maximum values of the input range), out_min and out_max (the minimum and maximum values of the output range) to map the input value range to output value range.
 ![code 2](https://github.com/wli14/SP24_IXD256_ClaireLi/assets/158603687/4d0096bf-364e-4e19-bde0-3d6cfcd04a44)
 #### Used (light_sensor.read()) to read a value from light sensor, assuming it returns a value in the range of 0 to 4095 (a 12-bit ADC value), then maps this value to a range between 60 and 170 using the map_value function.
 Compare the current servo_val with the servo_val_final.
 The servo constantly loops to the new position represented by servo_val.